Text

 In truth, when I before me see

-The wrongs I unto God committe
+The wrongs I unto God committed,

 How daily I've him sore offended,